 Louisiana’s waterways and access to the Gulf of Mexico have long been a prime area for ship construction and launching.
 Mass construction of ships has brought many workers to the industry in the shipyards or shipbuilding companies.

-However, we are now seeing the consequences of certain practices that were permitted in these shipyards for many years, up until the 1980s.
+However, we are now seeing the consequences of certain practices permitted in these shipyards for many years, up until the 1980s.

 Why and Where Was Asbestos Used?

-The White Lung Association explains that asbestos was used in almost every part of shipbuilding.
+Many of the Louisiana shipyards relied heavily on asbestos materials.
 It was a primary ingredient in insulation and paint, in particular.
-Between the paint and the fact that asbestos was used to insulate pipes within the ship, nearly everyone working in or on these ships was exposed to some amount of asbestos.
+Between the paint and the asbestos insulation in the pipe linings of the ship, nearly everyone working in or on these ships was exposed to some amount of asbestos.

-However, it was not initially known how damaging it was to inhale asbestos dust or fibers.
-However, when there started to be evidence of harm resulting from asbestos exposure, companies were still reluctant to change their methods and materials.
+However, it was not initially known how damaging it was to inhale asbestos dust or asbestos fibers.
+When there started to be evidence of harm resulting from asbestos exposure, companies were still reluctant to change their methods and materials.